 WHAT DID YOU SAY?

 WHAT DID YOU SAY?
 Sometimes you just have a hard time believing what someone has said.
 And sometimes what comes out of the mouth of Christians is astonishing.
 Christians use language today that just a few years ago would have been considered vulgar.
 Can it be that our generation of Christians has been too overly affected by the world’s vulgarity?
 And I have to believe that if our language has been affected then maybe our thinking has been affected as well.
-In Proverbs 10:11 (NIV) we read, “The mouth of the righteous is a fountain of life,” so I have to think that our words reflect our righteousness or holiness before the Lord; and that what God really expects to come from our mouths are words that help others to find the true “fountain of life” the Lord Jesus Christ.
+In Proverbs 10:11 (NIV) we read, “The mouth of the righteous is a fountain of life,” so I have to think that our words reflect our righteousness or holiness before the Lord; and that what God really expects to come from our mouth is words that help others to find the true “fountain of life” the Lord Jesus Christ.

 God’s Word, as expressed by James, says, “Out of the same mouth come praise and cursing.
 My brothers and sisters, this should not be.
 Can both fresh water and salt water flow from the same spring?”
-(James 3:10-11 NIV) Language is important.
+(James 3:10-11 NIV).
+Language is important.
 The words we use to express the thoughts and intents of our hearts should honor the Lord Jesus Christ.
 Before we speak maybe we should ask the question, “Would Jesus say this?
 Would Jesus use these words?”
 I wonder if in trying to fit into the culture and using the culture’s language we haven’t lost our way and our own words no longer bring the desired impact on those around us.
 We sound more like the world and less like Christ.